Theatre and Film and Television Studies BA

 Broderick Chow (Admissions Tutor for Theatre):

-Caroline Ruddell (Admissions Tutor for Film and Television Studies)
+Leon Hunt (Admissions Tutor for Film and Television Studies):

 The BA consists of both compulsory and optional modules, a typical selection can be found below.
 Modules can vary from year to year, but these offer a good idea of what we teach.